 Fire agencies typically consider 60% to be a critical moisture level where fires can become catastrophic.
 Plants have high LFM in the winter and early spring, when rainfall is plentiful and the weather is cooler.
 In summer and fall, LFM drops as plants transpire water and soils dry out.
 The cycle repeats itself annually, with plants again increasing in LFM (and decreasing in flammability) following the first fall rains.

 The Santa Barbara Botanic Garden has collaborated with the University of California Cooperative Extension since 2013 to measure LFM in vegetation at several sites near the Garden, including along Painted Cave Road, at the top of Tunnel Road, and at St. Mary’s Seminary on Las Canoas Road.
 We collect from two species: chamise (Adenostoma fasiculatum) and bigpod ceanothus (Ceanothus megacarpus).

-This chart shows the LFM trends for 2021 along Painted Cave Road compared the the average LFM from 2016-2020, and will be updated regularly as weather conditions allow data collection.
+This chart shows the LFM trends for 2022 thus far along Painted Cave Road compared to the average LFM from 2016-2021, and will be updated regularly as weather conditions allow data collection.
 Click the chart to see a larger version.